 Transition into University (the W Curve)

-Using the 'W-Curve' to highlight the stages of transition that your student is likely to experience in their first year.
+Explore the 'W-Curve' and find out more about the stages of transition that a student is likely to experience in their first year.

 Transitioning into University is a big change for your student and it can take time for them to really feel settled into their new lives.
-We want to reassure you and your student that this is normal and the pattern of the feelings when going through a major life change is actually quite predictable.
-We use the 'W-Curve' to help demonstrate this transition for your student.
+We want to reassure you that this is normal and the pattern of feelings when going through a major life change can be quite predictable.
+We use the 'W-Curve' to help demonstrate the different phases of transition.

-This model is based on research done with students studying abroad and highlights the phases that all students will go through in adapting to University life.
+This model is based on research undertaken with students studying abroad and highlights the phases that all students go through when adapting to university life.

 Honeymoon period (before and within 2/3 weeks of Semester One)

-Typically starts when students are made their offers and the excitement and anxiety build when the prospect of going to University becoming a reality – it builds over the summer especially as they get letters with more information, accommodation offers, exam results and the planning to get started, ready to take on their new adventures!
+Typically this starts when students are made an offer.
+Their excitement and anxiety builds over the summer as the prospect of going to University becomes a reality – especially as they get letters with more information (including accommodation offers) and they start to plan for their new adventure!

 - Enthusiasm and desire to meet new people